hadikhamoud/hadikhamoud/README.md

-- 👋 @hadikhamoud
+- @hadikhamoud
-- 👀 I’m interested in Machine Learning, Natural Language Processing, and Software Engineering
+- Interested in ML, NLP, CL for Arabic.
-- 🌱 Currently Working in the Arab Center for Research and Policy Studies
+- Currently Working in the Arab Center for Research and Policy Studies

 <!---